Updated: June 6, 2019

 Still skeptical as to how and why prospecting is important?
 Because ball don’t lie (and data doesn’t, either), let’s look at prospecting by the numbers:

 - According to Hubspot, customers or brand partners want to hear from sales and partnership representatives early, particularly when they’re looking for opportunities to improve their business (71%) or trying to solve a problem (62%).

-- Eight in 10 partners preferred email communication, so make sure your subject line game is on-point and that your copy is tailored to potential partners.
-Sponsorship sales, particularly in the nonprofit world, require more buy-in than something like, say, a Winmo free trial.
+- Eight in 10 decision-makers preferred email communication, so make sure your subject line game is on-point and that your copy is tailored to potential partners.
+Sales can require more buy-in than something like, say, a Winmo free trial.
 Hurdle the buy-in issue with personalized outreach!

 - When asked why customers were willing to have a conversation, 64% said available budget!
 That means that timing is critical to your success.
 If you’re a Winmo user, we recommend using the filtering tools in search to discern what brands are planning right now, in Q3 (a little free info: it’s 2,234 brands), and design your prospecting funnel around planning periods so that you can strike while the iron is heating up.

 - Buyers and potential customers want to know who they’re talking to before they actually dive into a deeper conversation.
 Over 80% of surveyed buyers said that they check a salesperson’s LinkedIn page before replying to an outreach email, so optimize that profile!
 Check out Hubspot’s LinkedIn recommendations here.

 Now that we’ve covered the prospecting basics, let’s dive into eight tips for sales prospecting.

 Eight Tips for Reaching Decision Makers